lrichard52/dfampro/README.md

 ```

 ### Content
+Most content is now driven by `content.json`.
+Edit that file to update titles, copy, and images across the site.

+Note: Loading JSON requires a local server (browsers block `file://` fetches).
+Use one of the commands below and visit `http://localhost:8000`.

 For a mapped list of what to edit (titles, text, and images) with file/line pointers, see `CONTENT.md`.

 Quick start: